 Some of the utilities that Debian knows the most used packages are:

-- Use the collected data to determine the package that will be installed by default in Debian installation.
+- Use the collected data to determine the package that will be installed by default in the Debian installation.

 - To obtain information about the architectures that most users use.

 - To fear an approximate idea of the totality of proprietary packages that users use.

 - The totality of collected data is public.
 Therefore anyone can consult them to know how popular a specific program is.
 As an example, we can see that Firefox has been installed by 93,580 users who have participated in the program, while Chromium “alone” has been installed by 31,123 users.

 - Get an approximate % of users who use Debian Sid, Debian Stable, etc.